How often your employer pays you can affect your Universal Credit

 If you earn more than the Minimum Income Floor you will receive less Universal Credit.

-From 6 April 2020, the Minimum Income Floor will be temporarily relaxed and will last for the duration of the outbreak.
+Since 6 April 2020, the Minimum Income Floor has been temporarily relaxed and will last until 30 April 2021.

 You will not need to attend the Jobs & Benefits office to demonstrate gainful self-employment.

 Exemptions from the Minimum Income Floor

 If the Minimum Income Floor doesn't apply to you, your Universal Credit payments will be calculated on your actual income rather than your assumed income.

 If your business is less than 12 months old, the Minimum Income Floor won’t apply to you for one year.
 During this time your actual earnings will be taken into account to work out your Universal Credit.